 A: Heavens to Betsy!
 We misspoke—or miswrote?
 At any rate, thank you for calling this to our attention.

-The phrase “far from” has been used figuratively since the 16th century to indicate the unlikeness of something, as in “He’s far from wrong,” which is another way of saying “He’s not far wrong.”
+The phrase “far from” has been used figuratively since the 16th century to indicate the unlikeness of something.

-The Oxford English Dictionary has no entry for the phrase “not far wrong,” but it crops up in several citations over the last century and a half:
+Although the OED has no entry for “not far wrong,” it crops up in several citations over the last century and a half:

 1867, from Chambers’ Encyclopaedia: “Perhaps we shall not be far wrong if we regard Troglodytism as the primitive state of all … mankind.”